leuel-a/alx-low_level_programming/0x18-dynamic_libraries/README.md

 A program references its GOT using position-independent addressing and extracts absolute values.
 This technique redirects position-independent references to absolute locations.</p>

+<p>Global Offset Table -- contains entries of functions that will be dynamically linked</p>